thatrandomlizarddoggo/thatrandomlizarddoggo/README.md

 - 👋 Hi, I’m @thatrandomlizarddoggo
-- 👀 I’m interested in python and java and llm's
+- 👀 I’m interested in python and building ai stuff
-- 🌱 I’m currently learning java
+- 🌱 I’m currently building an ai i call satori
-- 📫 How to reach me @thatrandomlizarddoggo on discord
+- 📫 How to reach me @thatrandomlizarddoggo on discord or ththatrandomlizarddoggo@gmail.com

 <!---
 thatrandomlizarddoggo/thatrandomlizarddoggo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.